PyAOS/pyaos.github.io/census.md

 A clear inference from the survey is that for many respondents data processing workflows are coordinated exclusively from a Jupyter notebook.

 ![PyAOS Stack](../images/census_main_stack.svg "PyAOS Stack")
-Figure 1: The PyAOS software stack, as reported by survey respondents.
+Figure 1: Summary of the PyAOS software stack, as reported by survey respondents.
+Only libraries reported by more than one respondent are shown and libraries used by more than 10 respondents are highlighted in bold.

-# Detailed results
+## Detailed results

-### Age?
+### Demographics

+**Age?**

 | Age group | Count | Percentage |
 | :-- | :-- | :-- |